pfunks/TCTest/test_faq.md

 Powering Up - If you wish to gain more influence in the Steem network, you must increase your Steem Power.
 Powering Up is the process of instantaneously turning your Steem into Steem Power.

 ## What can I do with my SBD / STEEM tokens?

+## What determines the price of STEEM?

+Much like how the price of a stock goes up and down, the value of STEEM varies, determined by buyers and sellers on exchanges.

+## Should I "Power Up" or withdraw my liquid earnings?

+Everyone has different priorities.
+Some may want to power up to increase their voting influence and curation rewards.
+Others may want to cash out.
+It’s strictly a personal choice.

+If you believe Steemit has the potential for significant growth, you might think it wise to power up.
+Not only will you immediately gain more influence in the network, but it also has the potential to increase in value.

 ## How do I get more Steem Power?